-The Iowa Department of Human Services maintains the Central Abuse Registry.
 All child and dependent adult abuse checks are conducted by the DHS unit responsible for the intake, investigation, and finding of child and dependent adult abuse.
 The provider agency is responsible for completing the required abuse screening form and submitting it to DHS to conduct the screening.
 Providers are required to complete the child and dependent adult abuse background checks of all staff that provides direct services to waiver members prior to employment.
 Providers are required to have written policies and procedures for the screening of personnel for child and dependent adult abuse checks prior to employment.
 As part of the provider's self-assessment process, they are required to have a quality improvement process in place to monitor their compliance with the child and dependent adult abuse checks.
-The data and other information developed by the provider in the areas of discovery, remediation, and improvement of child and dependent adult abuse checks are available to the Department upon request.
-The Department will assure that the child and dependent adult abuse checks have been completed through the Department's quality improvement activities of random sampling of providers, focused onsite reviews, initial certification and periodic reviews and during the full on-site reviews conducted every 5 years.
+The data and other information developed by the provider in the areas of discovery, remediation, and improvement of child and dependent adult abuse checks have been completed through the Department will assure that the child and dependent adult abuse checks have been completed through the Department's quality improvement activities of random sampling of providers, focused onsite reviews, initial certification and periodic reviews and during the full onsite reviews conducted every 5 years.